andy-schulz/thekla/docs/features/web_and_mobile/QUESTIONS.md

 ## Status

-Get the visibiliy or enabled status of an element.
+Get the visibility or enabled status of an element.

 ### Ability
 {: .no_toc }